Multivrucht/UNO-Python/readme.md

 **Project Disclaimer:**
 - Built using Python 3.15.5
-- This project was built as a learning experience; the usage of AI assisted coding was very limited
+- This project was built as a learning experience; as such the usage of AI was very minimal
 - This is an early version